 Online allergy testing (self collection at home) in any part of the UK Scotland, Wales, Northern Ireland & England with London based allergy consultants’ review.
 Home Allergy Testing in accredited London’s Laboratory

 It takes about 10 minutes to complete the symptoms questionnaire.
 Once you have paid the fee via our secure Worldpay system, your testing kit will be sent out to your home address.

 You will get an e-mail with a link to full video instructions on how to collect the sample from a finger prick.
 (If you are not comfortable with collecting your own sample please take the kit and lab form to our London laboratory 🚇Oxford Circus or Bond Street Tube stations🚇 where one of our nurces will take a sample, or to a healthcare professional locally and post the sample in the prepaid envelope.)

-For children blood needs to be collected only by a medical professional.
-(Please take the lab form to our London laboratory 🚇Oxford Circus or Bond Street Tube stations🚇, or to a healthcare professional locally and post the sample in the prepaid envelope).
+For children, blood needs to be collected by a medical professional.
+(Please take form received on completing the questionnaire to our London laboratory 🚇Oxford Circus or Bond Street Tube stations🚇, or to a healthcare professional locally and post the sample in the prepaid envelope).